hadipourh/zero/README.md

 For integral attack, we have provided two tools.
 One is a CP-based tool that finds the full integral attack optimized for key-recovery taking the meet-in-the-middle technique into account.
-The other tool, [AutoPSy](AutoPSy), applies a post-processing step to the output of the first tool leveraging the partial-sum technique in key-recovery.
+The other tool, [autopsy](autopsy), applies a post-processing step to the output of the first tool leveraging the partial-sum technique in key-recovery.
 Here we show the tool's usage for finding a full integral attack on SKINNY-n-3n.

 First, navigate into [integral/SKINNY](integral/SKINNY).